atlas news

 Keeping data and code together with org-mode

-John With org mode you can keep data, code, and documentation in one file.
-Suppose you have an org mode file containing the following table.
-NAME: mydata Drug Patients X Y Z Note that there cannot be a blank line between the The post Keeping...
+John With org-mode you can keep data, code, and documentation in one file.
+Suppose you have an org-mode file containing the following table. # NAME...

 Inline computed content in org-mode

-John The previous post discussed how to use org mode as a notebook.
-You can have blocks of code and blocks of results, analogous to cells in a Jupyter notebook.
-The code and the results export as obvious blocks when you export the org file to another format, such as LaTeX or HTML.
-And that’s fine for ...
+John The previous post discussed how to use org-mode as a notebook.
+You can have blocks of code and blocks of results, analogous to cells in a Jupyter...

 Org-mode as a lightweight notebook